 You are a student driver or only hold a provisional license

-Teenagers who have a learner’s permit need to have car insurance, even though they are not technically licensed.
+Teenagers who have a learner’s permit need to have auto insurance, even though they are not technically licensed.
 Student drivers usually learn to drive on their parent’s vehicle, which hopefully is already insured.
-However, parents should consider adding their student driver to their insurance policy as a provisional driver.
+However, parents should consider adding their student driver to their auto insurance policy as a provisional driver.

 You do not drive, but your student driver does